scylladb/scylla-manager/docs/source/restore/index.rst

 Ansible
 =======

-Cloning the cluster is automated as an Ansible playbook.
+Cloning the cluster is automated with Ansible playbook.
-The playbook has a `readme <https://github.com/scylladb/scylla-ansible-roles/tree/master/example-playbooks/restore_scylla_manager_backup>`_ that explains how to use it.
+The playbook has a `readme <https://github.com/scylladb/scylla-manager/tree/master/ansible/restore>`_ that explains how to use it.
 For reader's convenience it's repeated here.

 Getting the playbook